Project Labor Agreement: PLA use since 2009

+President Joe Biden's Executive Order 14063, which revoked Obama's executive order, requires PLAs on federal construction contracts of $35 million or more and established a training strategy for Contracting Officers.
+Federal Acquisition Regulation 52.222-34 provides for a contract clause for inclusion in a relevant construction contract, requiring maintenance of a PLA for the duration of the project.
+According to the Federal Acquisition Regulatory Council's 2022 proposed rule implementing Executive Order 14063, from FY 2009 to FY 2021, federal agencies mandated PLAs on just 12 out of more than 2,000 federal construction contracts covered by the Obama order.

 As of March 2023, through legislation or by executive order issued by the state governor, the following 25 states have active laws banning government-mandated project labor agreements on state, state-assisted and/or local taxpayer-funded construction projects to some degree: Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Wisconsin and Wyoming.
 All legal challenges to these laws have failed.
 State policies restricting government-mandated PLAs were repealed in Maine, Minnesota, Nevada and Virginia following Democratic party trifectas in state government.
 States with executive orders, or that have enacted legislation authorizing or encouraging the use of PLAs on public projects include California, Connecticut, Hawaii, Illinois, Maryland, Maine, New Jersey, New York, Virginia, and Washington State.

 The Biden administration is pushing state and local governments to require PLAs on federally assisted projects via more than $250 billion worth of federal agency grant programs that give grant applicants favorable treatment if PLAs are required on taxpayer-funded infrastructure projects procured by state and local governments seeking federal dollars flowing from new programs in the Infrastructure Investment and Jobs Act, the American Rescue Plan Act and other legislation passed by Congress that authorize and fund infrastructure dollars but are silent on PLA preferences and requirements.
-The Biden administration has also been criticized for pushing PLA mandates on private construction projects receiving federal grants and tax breaks, such as pro-PLA policy contained in the U.S. Department of Commerce CHIPS Incentives Program’s Commercial Fabrication Facilities Notice of Funding Opportunity.
+The Biden administration has also been criticized for pushing PLA mandates on private construction projects receiving federal grants and tax breaks, such as pro-PLA policy contained in the U.S. Department of Commerce CHIPS Incentives Program's Commercial Fabrication Facilities Notice of Funding Opportunity.